tylerfreckmann/HKIoTDemo/docs/source/references.rst

 References
 =====================================

-Useful resources used in this demo include:
+Resources used in this demo include:

 *Parse Platform*
 	`https://parse.com/ <https://parse.com/>`__